Moscow: Future development

 Major thoroughfares through MIBC are the Third Ring and Kutuzovsky Prospekt.

 Three metro stations were initially planned for the Filyovskaya Line.
 The station Delovoi Tsentr opened in 2005 and was later renamed Vystavochnaya in 2009.
 The branch extended to the Mezhdunarodnaya station in 2006, and all work on the third station, Dorogomilovskaya (between Kiyevskaya and Delovoi Tsentr), has been postponed.
 There are plans to extend the branch as far as the Savyolovskaya station, on the Serpukhovsko-Timiryazevskaya Line.
-Line 4 of Moscow Metro had the longest time intervals between train arrivals (approximately 8 minutes for Mezhdunarodnaya and Vystavochnaya branch of line 4) throughout the 2010s.
-However, Vystavochnaya has been expanded with Line 8A platforms (segment of future Line 11), and Mezhdunarodnaya has been upgraded with line 14 platform.

-The cellphone service provider MTS announced on March 5, 2021, that they would begin the country's first pilot 5G network in Moscow.
-14 hotspots were positioned across the city's main tourist attractions, including Lubyanka Square near Red Square, the Moscow City financial district and the VDNKh exhibition center.
+The cellphone service provider MTS announced on 5 March 2021, that they would begin the country's first pilot 5G network in Moscow.

 Media

 Moscow is home to nearly all of Russia's nationwide television networks, radio stations, newspapers, and magazines.